aollivierre/chromeextensions/Genesys/Archive/App2-GenesysCloudDR-Extension/chrome-web-store-submission-guide.md

 ## Rejection Contingency Plan

-If your extension gets rejected for any reason:
+If your extension gets rejected during the Web Store review process:

-1. Read the feedback carefully
+1. Read the reviewer's feedback carefully.
-2. Make required changes
+2. Make the required changes to your extension's code or manifest.
-3. Resubmit
+3. Resubmit the updated extension for review.

-If you continue having issues with the Web Store, you can:
-1. Use the enterprise self-hosting option: https://developer.chrome.com/docs/extensions/mv3/external_extensions/
-2. Continue using the local extension loading method with your script
+If you face persistent issues with Web Store approval that cannot be resolved, **true enterprise deployment becomes significantly more challenging**.
+The alternative methods have major drawbacks:

+1.  **Enterprise Self-Hosting:** This involves hosting the `.crx` file and an update manifest XML file on your own internal web server.
+It's complex to set up, requires careful management of update manifests and signing keys, and may still face policy restrictions.
+See: [https://developer.chrome.com/docs/extensions/how-to/distribute/self-host-extensions](https://developer.chrome.com/docs/extensions/how-to/distribute/self-host-extensions)
+2.  **Local Loading (`--load-extension` via Shortcut):** As detailed elsewhere, this method is **only suitable for limited testing or development, NOT for enterprise deployment**.
+It requires specific shortcuts, doesn't persist across normal browser use, and can be blocked by common enterprise policies (`ExtensionInstallBlocklist` = `*`).
+It should not be considered a viable alternative to Web Store deployment for enterprise use.

+**Recommendation:** Focus on resolving any Web Store submission issues, as it provides the most robust and manageable deployment path for enterprise environments.

 ## Helpful Links